 You also hear it in many other situations.
 On a recent weather forecast the lady said “there is a strong wind coming in from the west over the next few days bringing a lot of rain with it”.

-ex.
-At the meeting he insisted on speaking as he want to bring up the point about the new recruitment.
+Example: At the meeting he insisted on speaking as he wanted to bring up the point about the new recruitment.
 Why was it taking so long?

 to cause something to stop.
 Often used to describe a political situation.